Ramen Japanese noodle soup is possible with German ingredients

 Shoyu Ramen (soy sauce broth)

-Tonkotsu Ramen (pork broth)
+Tonkotsu Ramen (pork bone broth)

-How do I prepare ramen myself?
+How do I make ramen myself?

 Making ramen yourself – no problem!